sjrusso8/spark-connect-rs/README.md

 ## Features

-The following section outlines some of the larger functionality that is not yet working with this Spark Connect implementation.
+The following section outlines some of the larger functionality that are not yet working with this Spark Connect implementation.

 - ![done]
 TLS authentication & Databricks compatability
-- ![open] streaming implementation
+- ![open]
+StreamingQueryManager
-- ![open] groupBy, aggregation, and window functions
+- ![open]
+Window and Pivot functions
-- ![open] better error handling
-- ![open] converting RecordBatch output into a polars DataFrame
+- ![open]
+UDFs or any type of functionality that takes a closure (foreach, foreachBatch, etc.)

 ### SparkSession